PygmalionAI/aphrodite-engine/docs/pages/usage/openai.md

 Aphrodite supports only named function calling in the chat completions API.
 The `tool_choice` options `auto` and `required` are **not yet supported** but on the development roadmap.

-To use a named function, you need to define the function in the `tools` parameter and call it in the `tools_choice` paramter.
+To use a named function, you need to define the function in the `tools` parameter and call it in the `tools_choice` parameter.
 It's the caller's responsibility to prompt the model with the tool info; Aphrodite will not automatically manipulate the prompt. **This may change in the future!**

-Aphrodite will use guided decoding to ensure the response mathces the tool parameter object defined by the JSON schema in the `tools` parameter.
+Aphrodite will use guided decoding to ensure the response matches the tool parameter object defined by the JSON schema in the `tools` parameter.
 Please refer to the OpenAI API reference for more info.